WQAM

 WQAM (560 AM) is a commercial radio station licensed to Miami, Florida, United States, featuring a sports format in simulcast with WQAM-FM.
-Owned by Audacy, Inc., WQAM serves the Miami metropolitan area and much of South Florida as the flagship of the Miami Heat, the Florida Panthers, Miami Hurricanes football and basketball; is the area affiliate of Infinity Sports Network and the BetMGM Network; and is the radio home for Joe Rose.
+Owned by Audacy, Inc., WQAM serves the Miami metropolitan area and much of South Florida as the flagship of the Miami Heat, the Florida Panthers, Miami Hurricanes football and basketball; is the area affiliate of Westwood One Sports and the BetMGM Network; and is the radio home for Joe Rose.
 Studios for WQAM and WQAM-FM are located in Miami, while WQAM's transmitter resides in Miami's Little River neighborhood.
-In addition to a standard analog transmission, WQAM is simulcast on digital subchannels of WPOW and WKIS, and is available online via Audacy.
+In addition to a standard analog transmission, WQAM is available online via Audacy.

 History

 WFAW

 WQAM is one of Florida's oldest radio stations.
 According to Federal Communications Commission (FCC) records, the station was first licensed on January 23, 1923, corresponding with the first license issued with the WQAM call letters.
 However, multiple alternative dates have been stated for its founding, due to the opinion that WQAM's history should actually start with an earlier Miami station, WFAW.
 Moreover, although government records state that WFAW was licensed to The Miami Daily Metropolis from June 16, 1922 until its deletion on June 11, 1923, Fred W. Borton later claimed that WFAW had actually been first licensed to him, although there are no records supporting the existence of WFAW prior to the initial Metropolis grant.

 In addition to its possible link to WQAM, WFAW's origin date in turn has been variously reported to actually be from 1920 to 1922, including: